decoding-comp-trust/DecodingTrust/README.md

 **NOTE**: This is a modified version of DecodingTrust and is not the official implementation.
 The major differences include:

 * Fairness: Even if not recognized or refused, all predictions will be included in fairness metrics.
+In the original DecodingTrust, a high refusal rate will cause a very biased fairness metric on a small subset.
+Though with poor performance, we still attribute such a case as a fair case (i.e., fair failure).
+The metric is not favored for utility but is a reasonable choice when there is no good trade-off.
 * Ethics: The score will be computed based on all samples.
-Refusal samples will also be counted.
+Refusal samples will also be counted, which means higher refusal rates will cause lower FPR in our metric (but not in the original DecodingTrust).

+Other minor modifications include:
 * OOD: Record rejection rates.
 * Stereotype: Improve the disagree/agree corpus.